After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 I was telling people that this is my first time traveling abroad and I’m looking for a place to stay.
 A few of them responded and said that I’ll have to contact them again, like two-three weeks before the actual visiting time.

 So I waited.
-And then, when the 1st of May came I started to contact them again and look for other Couchsurfers that can offer me accommodation for a few days.
+And then, when the 1st of May came, I started contacting them again and look for other Couchsurfers that can offer me accommodation for a few days.

 After contacting more than 30 (I guess) and having no results, I stopped trying to find free accommodation – which was ideal – and started looking for some cheap accommodation on Airbnb or Booking.